mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 }

 ```
-You could adjust things like `font-size`, `color`, `padding-bottom`, `line-height` (if your heading wraps on mobile and there is a big gap between the words) and others that enhance your design.
+You could adjust things like `font-size`, `color`, `padding-bottom` and `line-height` (if your heading wraps on mobile and there is a big gap between the words) and others that enhance your design.

 ### Adding the `text-shadow` property